 Grilled vegetables are a healthy and light alternative to meat and fish.
-They are rich in vitamins and minerals and taste simply delicious.
-Whether as a side dish, main course or snack between meals - grilled vegetables are always a treat.
-Find out everything you need to know about grilling vegetables in this blog post.
+They are rich in vitamins and minerals and simply taste delicious.
+Whether as a side dish, main course, or snack in between – grilled vegetables are always a treat.
+In this blog post, you’ll learn everything you need to know about grilling vegetables.

 How to grill your favorite vegetables